oscarmlage/bofhers/docker/README.md

 This process is pretty straightforward.
 Simply create a Telegram Group (**NOT** a Telegram Channel) by using the application itself.
 Once it has been created, invite your bot and grant it enough permissions to read all the incoming messages.

 After this, you'll need to figure out the Group's `chat_id`.
 The easiest way to do this is to invite `@RawDataBot` to your channel.
-Upon its first entry to the channel, the bot will give you internal details about the information.
+Upon its first entry to the channel, the bot will give you internal details about the Group.
 Once it has fulfilled its purpose you can remove it from the channel.
 Be sure to note down the `chat_id` for your Group, which you'll need later on.

 ## Setting up the application